cerebro-data/external-docs/docs/DbCLI.md

 # Configure DBCLI as admin user, verify it can see the sample tables
 ./dbcli database --cdas_rest_server <host:port of catalog admin> use cerebro_sample
 ./dbcli set-token <TOKEN>
-./dbcli show configs
+./dbcli set-ssl enable (only required if SSL is enabled in CDAS) ./dbcli show configs
 ./dbcli database list
 ./dbcli dataset cat sample